HyacineAlnuma/Blog/README.md

         Allow from All
     </Directory> -->

-From here you can vist the site on "monblog.ha".
+From here you can visit the site on "monblog.ha".